coltondifranco/Takeoff_Pygame/README.md

      - On Windows, open "Command Prompt" or search for it in the Start Menu
      - On MacOs, open "Terminal" or search for it in the Launchpad or Spotlight
    * Install Pygame by typing:
-     - "pip install pygame" or
+     - "pip3 install pygame" if you downloaded Python 3 or
-     - "pip3 install pygame" if you downloaded Python 3
+     - "pip install pygame" if you downloaded an earlier version of Python 1
 4. Navigate to the Game Folder in the command line
    * Easy way (Recommended):
      - For MacOS users, you can easily right-click the game folder and select "New Terminal at Folder" to skip typing the path manually.
-This will open your terminal at the exact location of that folder
+This will open your terminal at the exact location of that folder.
+Make sure that you are right-clicking the "Takeoff_Pygame" folder and NOT the "assets" folder which is inside.
+Also make sure that you are searching for the folder in finder or else the "New Terminal at Folder" option may not appear
      - For Windows users, you can right-click the folder and select "Open in Terminal" on newer Windows 11 versions or select "Open Command Prompt Here" on older Windows versions
    * Manual way (if you prefer typing manually in the command line):
      - Example for MacOS, type something like "cd ~/Downloads/Takeoff_Pygame-main" or whatever your specific path is to move to the game folder
      - For Windows, it may look something like "cd C:\Users\YourUsername\Downloads\Takeoff-Pygame-main"
 5. Run the Game
    * In the command line inside the game folder, type:
-     - "python VGW_Game.py" or
+     - "python3 VGW_Game.py" if you downloaded Python 3 or
-     - "python3 VGW_Game.py" if you installed Python 3
+     - "python VGW_Game.py" if you downloaded an earlier version of Python 1
    * The game window should open automatically and play will begin